-AAAS is one of over 30 scientific and engineering societies that sponsor legislative branch fellowships.
+AAAS is one of over 30 scientific and engineering societies that sponsor Congressional Science & Engineering Fellowships.
 We encourage applicants who are interested in the legislative branch to apply for a fellowship placement through AAAS as well as through a partner society.
 AAAS sponsors two (2) legislative branch fellowships each year.
 AAAS administers the placement process and professional development program for all Congressional Science & Engineering Fellows.

 Fellowship experiences can vary considerably from one branch to another, between agencies, and even among offices within the same agency.
 Read the stories of some congressional fellows below.
 Click here to learn about other fellowships.